suchjs/vp-suchjs/docs/en/installation.md

 ## Browser

-Copy the `dist/such.min.js` file in the project to the local, and then use it in the way of `UMD`.
+Copy the `dist/such.min.js` file in the project to the local, and then use it by the module of `UMD`.